Marko Martin © photo private

 Marko Martin [Germany]

 Born in 1970 in Burgstädt, East Germany, Marko Martin is a distinguished writer, essayist, and critic known for his incisive explorations of exile, memory, and dissident culture.
-He was banned from attending university for political reasons and, in May 1989, he left the GDR as a conscientious objector.
-He studied German language and literature, politics and history at the Technical University and the Free University in Berlin.
+He was banned from attending university for political reasons and, in May 1989, left the GDR as a conscientious objector.
+He studied German language and literature, politics, and history at the Technical University and the Free University in Berlin.
 His most recent publication, Und es geschieht jetzt.
 Jüdisches Leben nach dem 7.
 Oktober.
-(Tropen, tl: And it is happening now.
-Jewish life after October 7.) was published in 2024.
+(Tropen; tr: And it’s happening now: Jewish life after 7 October) was published in 2024.

-Residing in Berlin, he continues to write about the intersections of identity, freedom, and global political currents.
+Martin currently resides in Berlin, where he continues to write about the intersections of identity, freedom, and global political currents.